Tell Me Why

 June 20, 2017

-No parent should give into the demands of a 7 year old, ever.
-But my 7 year old has been so demanding about having his questions answered, as I recently found out on a 13-hour road trip to Northern Georgia, that I couldn’t avoid his inquisition and ignore answering anything that crossed his mind.
+No parent should ever give in to the demands of a 7-year-old.
+But my 7-year-old has been so demanding about having his questions answered, as I recently found out on a 13-hour road trip to Northern Georgia, that I couldn't avoid his inquisition and ignore answering anything that crossed his mind.

 Christopher pushes me for information about anything that pops into his mind.
-I cannot answer all of his questions in a timely fashion while he rapid fires them at me like hellfire missiles and he becomes frustrated.
+I cannot answer all of his questions in a timely fashion while he rapidly fires them at me like hellfire missiles, and he becomes frustrated.

-Today he knows he has me captive while I drove our rented 2017 Nissan Rouge towards the mountains of Georgia leaving the flat land of Florida behind us.
-When you live in a beach environment all your life a little elevation is good for the soul.
-Just like in the winter when we chase the cold weather to escape the constant Florida heat.
+Today, he knows he has me captive.
+At the same time, I drove our rented 2017 Nissan Rouge towards the mountains of Georgia, leaving the flat land of Southern Florida behind us.
+When you live in a beach environment all your life, a little elevation is good for the soul.
+Just like in the winter, we chase the cold weather to escape the constant Florida heat.
 This is the Sunshine State?
-Hell no. It’s more like the Summer State, as in, all year round summertime weather.
+Hell no. It's more like the Summer State, all-year-round summertime weather.

-One hundred miles into the 700-mile trip Christopher’s questions began to come at me with little reason other than wanting to know why we have to drive on asphalt and who created asphalt and who put the asphalt down so the car can drive on it.
-And where does asphalt come from.
+One hundred miles into the 700-mile trip, Christopher's questions began to come at me with little reason other than wanting to know why we had to drive on asphalt, who created asphalt, and who put it down so the car could drive on it.
+And don't forget, "where does asphalt come from?"

 He questioned me like a defense attorney would a witness for the prosecution who was called by the prosecution to testify against their client.
 He was relentless like Perry Mason and as quick on his feet as Judge Judy.